nikkanap/SudokuBee2/README.md

   - [x] Percentage of given cells (0%-95%, default 10%, increments of 5%)
   - [x] Option to start from empty board or user-provided partially filled puzzle
   - [x] Verify puzzles for validity against Sudoku rules
+  - SIDE QUESTS:
+    - [ ] Make cancel when creating new game within sudoku just go back to the game not main menu
 - [ ] Modify experiment mode to:
   - [ ] Record time in seconds until stop (whether solved or not)
   - [ ] Record maximum cycles until stop (whether solved or not)